iamantony/qtcsv/README.md

   Second function is a little more advanced and, I hope, a little more useful.

   - *filePath* - string with absolute path to existent csv-file;
+  - *ioDevice* - IO Device that contains csv-formatted data;
   - *data* - reference to **_AbstractData_**-based class object;
   - *separator* (optional) - delimiter symbol;
   - *textDelimiter* (optional) - text delimiter symbol;
   - *codec* (optional) - pointer to the codec object.

-  Function will save content of the file in *data* object, using virtual function **_AbstractData::addRow(QStringList)_**.
-If you pass to the function **_Reader::readToData()_** object of class **_StringData_** or **_VariantData_**, elements of csv-file will be saved in them as strings.
+  Function will save content of the file / IO Device in *data* object using virtual function **_AbstractData::addRow(QStringList)_**.
+If you pass to the function **_Reader::readToData()_** object of class **_StringData_** or **_VariantData_**, elements of csv-data will be saved in them as strings.

   If you are not happy with this fact, you can create your own **_AbstractData_**-based container class and implement function **_addRow(QStringList)_** in a way you want it.

-  For example, if you know, that each row of your csv-file contains 3 elements (integer value, floating-point value and string), then in function **_addRow(QStringList)_** you can convert first element of **_QStringList_** to int, second - to double and save all three elements to some
+  For example, if you know, that each row of your csv-data contains 3 elements (integer value, floating-point value and string), then in function **_addRow(QStringList)_** you can convert first element of **_QStringList_** to int, second - to double and save all three elements to some